cuibonobo/cuibonobo.com/data/articles/cloudflare-durable-objects-have-an-unfortunate-name.md

 What had been holding me back is that I didn't quite understand the difference between their key-value store, [KV](https://developers.cloudflare.com/workers/runtime-apis/kv), and a new product called [Durable Objects](https://developers.cloudflare.com/workers/runtime-apis/durable-objects).
 I think it's a case of unfortunate naming but when Durable Objects came out I asked myself, "if these are Durable Objects, does that mean data in KV is less durable?
 Is there some difference in data availability?"

 These questions sent me down rabbit holes of confusion because nobody was answering them, but today I finally realized that I was completely misunderstanding what Durable Objects are.
-To fix my confusion, they should have actually been called is _Addressable Workers_.
+To fix my confusion, they should have actually been called _Addressable Workers_.

 When you're running "normal" serverless functions, your workers need to be stateless because there could be many different server processes or entirely different machines around the world running your code.
 Durable Objects turns this idea on its head and instead allows you to register workers that are addressable by a unique ID.
-As long as your different clients around the world you have the same unique ID, they're guaranteed to be talking to the same worker.
+As long as your different clients around the world have the same unique ID, they're guaranteed to be talking to the same worker.
 As a result, this worker can keep parts of its state in memory and your clients will see the same data.

 Another really cool thing about Durable Objects is that you can instantiate a web socket so that clients can send and receive messages from this worker in real time.